o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 You can also create a Lua script that connects to Input Events.
 For more information about scripting with Lua, refer to [Writing Lua Scripts](/docs/user-guide/scripting/lua).

-1. In Perspective, select the entity.
+1. In the viewport or **Entity Outliner**, select the entity.

 1. In Entity Inspector, click **Add Component**, and add the **Lua Script** component.

+1. In the Lua Script component, click the **Open in Lua Editor** icon.

-1. In the Lua Script component, create a table of the functions `OnPressed`, `OnHeld`, and `OnReleased` for an Input Event you would like to connect the script to.
+1. In the Lua Editor, create a table of the functions `OnPressed`, `OnHeld`, and `OnReleased` for an Input Event you would like to connect the script to.

-1. Create a bus handler by connecting to the `InputEventNotificationBus` with the first parameter set to the table of functions for the Input Event, and the second parameter set to create an InputEventNotificationId for the **Event Name**.
+1. Create a bus handler by connecting to the `InputEventNotificationBus` with the first parameter set to the table of functions for the Input Event, and the second parameter set to create an `InputEventNotificationId` for the **Event Name**.

 ### Example Lua script